-MINUTES FOR THE PUBLIC HEARING OF THE PRESIDENT AND THE BOARD OF TRUSTEES OF THE VILLAGE OF ORLAND HILLS, ILLINOIS FOR DECEMBER 21, 2022
+MINUTES FOR THE PUBLIC HEARING OF THE PRESIDENT AND THE BOARD OF TRUSTEES OF THE VILLAGE OF ORLAND HILLS, ILLINOIS FOR DECEMBER 20, 2023

-President Hastings called the hearing to order at 7:50 p.m.
+President Hastings called the hearing to order at 7:52 p.m.

-Clerk Iannantone (Electronically) called the roll with the following results.
-Present: President Hastings, Trustees; Roti, Janachowski (Electronically), Morrison (Electronically), Trustee Hastings II (Electronically), Administrator O'Neill, Rec Director Bilina, Public Works Director Hanley (Electronically), Treasurer Kowalski, PD Admin Haleem (Electronically), Rec Assist Radney, Absent: Petrey
+Clerk lannantone called the roll with the following results.
+Present: President Hastings, Trustees; Petrey, Morrison, Hastings II, Kissane (Electronically at 7:54), Administrator O'Neill

+Absent: Trustee Roti